go-on/queue/README.md

     if handler != nil {
         q.OnError(handler)
     }
-    // run the whole queue and validate it before running err := q.Run(true)
+    // run the whole queue
+    err := q.Run()

+    // if you want a check for validity of the given functions and
+    // parameters before the run, use
+    // err := q.CheckAndRun()

     // report, if there is an unhandled error if err != nil {